sveltejs/svelte/documentation/blog/2023-06-22-svelte-dev-overhaul.md

 ## Search

-One thing that the previous single pager website was good at was finding things without any JS.
-It's just a single html page, just hit <kbr>Ctrl+F</kbr> and search what you're looking for!
-But now that the site uses different pages, that is not an option anymore
+The lack of search functionality could make finding stuff a nuisance as <kbr>Ctrl+F</kbr> only returns results in order of occurrence and not order of importance.
+While <kbr>Ctrl+F</kbr> did have its benefits such as working without JS, now that the site has multiple pages, it's not an option anymore.

 And for that, the new website comes with a search bar, which searches through the docs and the API surface.
-Hit Ctrl+K(or CMD+F for Mac users) and start searching!
+Hit <kbr>Ctrl+K</kbr> (or <kbr>CMD+F</kbr> for Mac users) and start searching!

 ## Lights, TypeScript, Action!

-The new website comes with a JavaScript/TypeScript toggle, so you can view the docs in your preferred language.
-For every module, it's exported types are listed at the bottom of the page for easy reference.
+The new website comes with a JavaScript / TypeScript toggle, so you can view the docs in your preferred flavour.
+Every module's exported types are listed at the bottom of the page for easy reference.
 The types are automatically generated from Svelte's source code, so they're always up to date.

-All the JavaScript and TypeScript code snippet have type hints available right there.
-Just hover over the variable to see it's type.
-This allows the docs to be type checked at build time, which makes sure we're never out of date.
+All the JavaScript and TypeScript code snippets have type hints available right there.
+Just hover over the variable to see its type.
+This allows the docs to be type checked at build time, which ensures they're never out of date.

 We also (finally!) added documentation for [Actions](/docs/svelte-action).
 Svelte Actions are a way to interact with the DOM, and are a great way to add interactivity to your app.
 The docs for Actions are also available in TypeScript.